soloshun/llm_from_scratch/lecture_3.md

 1. Train on a large corpus of text data(raw text)

     - Raw text = regular text without any labeling information

 2.  first training stage of LLM is also called `pretraining`

     - creating an initial pretrained LLM(base/foundational model)
     - eg: GPT-3 model is a pretrained model which is capable of text completetion

 3. After obtaining the pretrained LLM, we can further train the LLM on labelled data

 4. Ther are 2 popular categories of finetuning

-- instruction finetuning: labeled dataset consist of instrution-answer pairs. eg: text translation, airline customer support
+    - `instruction finetuning`: labeled dataset consist of instrution-answer pairs. eg: text translation, airline customer support
-- fintuning for classification tasks: labeled dataset consist of text and associated lables. eg: emails -> spam vs non-spam
+    - `fintuning for classification tasks`: labeled dataset consist of text and associated lables. eg: emails -> spam vs non-spam

+5. After finetuning deployment